codefresh-io/docs.codefresh.io/_docs/integrations/notifications/slack-integration.md

 * Successful
 * Failed
 * Terminated by system
   When selected, you receive notifications based on the build termination policies configured for the pipeline.
 These can be whenever:
-    * Previous builds from the same or specific branch are terminated once a build is created for that branch
+    * Previous builds from the same or a specific branch are terminated once a build is created for that branch
     * Running builds are terminated once a build is created
     * Child builds are terminated when the parent build is terminated